 WHISTLEBLOWER POLICY

-• Jawun is committed to providing a safe and supportive workplace and to carrying out its activities honestly, fairly and with integrity.
-We want you to feel safe to tell us about serious wrongdoing if you become aware of it.
+Jawun is committed to providing a safe and supportive workplace and to carrying out its activities honestly, fairly and with integrity.
+Jawun encourages a culture where you feel safe to speak up and tell us about serious wrongdoing if you become aware of any.

 This policy sets out: